-The wheel offers panoramic views of not only the park but the Tokyo skyline all round and even an over view of the behemoth of a structure the adjacent Tokyo Dome stadium is.
+Additionally, the wheel offers panoramic views of not only the park but the Tokyo skyline all round and even an over view of the behemoth of a structure the adjacent Tokyo Dome stadium is.
 I will strongly recommend riding it during your visit as it provides a slow ride overlooking the city scape with the comforts and shielded by winds.

 The Parachute zone is the next biggest sector of the theme park and is home to the park’s haunted house and a parachute drop ride, which is not bad for a small park.
-This sector sits on an elevated plateau on the second floor overlooking the Viking zone.
+Moreover, this sector sits on an elevated plateau on the second floor overlooking the Viking zone.
 It comprises of an assortment of family-orientated rides suitable for children of all ages.

-The ghost house is decent for a small park, it uses a variety of “shock and scare” tactics through motion-activated ghost figures, though totally not scary at all in my opinion.
+The ghost house is decent for a small park.
+It uses a variety of “shock and scare” tactics through motion-activated ghost figures, though totally not scary at all in my opinion.
 You are given a piece of paper (containing some Japanese text about the ghost house story) which the ride operator tell you to only read at the end of the ride.

 The parachute drop is a slow vertical cable ride offering nice views of the surrounding city scape.
-It is a much shorted ride than the Big-O ferris wheel but gives riders a more exposed feel sitting in a basket overlooking the Tokyo skyline from above.
+It is a much shorter ride than the Big-O ferris wheel but gives riders a more exposed feel sitting in a basket overlooking the Tokyo skyline from above.

-I found the park open concept atmosphere to be rather pleasant, with rides catered to all ages.
+Moreover, I found the park open concept atmosphere to be rather pleasant, with rides catered to all ages.
 You can often see young families accompanying their kids on the rides, with the more thrill-seeking teenagers and adults on the upper floors for the roller coaster.